paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-017-miscellaneous-rights-and-benefits.md

 **(f) Regulations.—** This section shall be administered under regulations to be prescribed by the Secretary of Defense.

-**(g) Termination.—** No payment shall be made to a member under this section for months beginning after December 31, 2019, unless the entitlement of the member to payments under this section commenced on or before that date.
+**(g) Termination.—** No payment shall be made to a member under this section for months beginning after December 31, 2021, unless the entitlement of the member to payments under this section commenced on or before that date.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (g).
+Pub.
+L. 116–283 substituted “December 31, 2021” for “December 31, 2020”.

+2019—Subsec. (g).
+Pub.
+L. 116–92 substituted “December 31, 2020” for “December 31, 2019”.

 2018—Subsec. (g).
 Pub.
 L. 115–232 substituted “December 31, 2019” for “December 31, 2018”.

 2017—Subsec. (g).
 Pub.
 L. 115–91 substituted “December 31, 2018” for “December 31, 2017”.